 Last year we took a trip down to the Gulf Coast, driving through Mobile, Alabama and vacationing for a week on Dauphin Island…a little piece of paradise we never knew existed.
 We added a day trip to New Orleans, Louisiana where we indulged in beignets at Cafe du Monde, danced to jazz music in the street and enjoyed sampling Cajun cooking.
-We even sampled a piece of their famous “King Cake” and learned about the history of Mardi Gras, something we knew very little about (being originally from the west coast).
+We even sampled a piece of their famous “King Cake” and learned about the history of Mardi Gras, something we knew very little about.
+This trip was the inspiration for this kid sized king cake, a yummy and festive way to introduce your kids to Mardi Gras!

 Mardi Gras means “Fat Tuesday” in French.
 It is traditionally a time of fun and feasting before Lent which begins on Ash Wednesday.
 Many people give up certain foods and other luxuries during Lent to prepare themselves for Easter.
 When French settlers moved to North America, they continued their traditions and the first American Mardi Gras was celebrated in Mobile, Alabama or New Orleans (depending on who you ask).
 Now, New Orleans holds the largest Mardi Gras celebration in North America.
 Many parades, people dressed up in costume, beads, jazz music and celebrating take place leading up to and on Fat Tuesday, exactly 47 days before Easter.